-The first step in the public participation process was to identify key stakeholders and Interested and/or Affected Parties (I&APs).
-This process was undertaken through existing contacts and databases, responses to site notices and newspaper advertisements, and networking with affected parties.
+The first step in the public participation process was to identify key stakeholders and interested and/or affected parties (I&APs).
+This process was undertaken through existing contacts and databases, responses to site notices and newspaper advertisements, and networking.
 Stakeholder groups identified include:

-- Provincial and local government departments (including DEAT, GDACE, SAHRA, DWAF, and Kungwini Local Municipality, City of Tshwane Metropolitan Municipality, etc) - " Government Structures (including the Provincial Roads Authority, Tshwane and Kungwini Municipal planning departments, etc) - " Potentially affected and neighbouring landowners on all proposed alternative routes - " Industry
+- " Provincial and local government departments (including DEAT, DEDET, SAHRA, DWAF, LIHRA, District and Local Municipalities etc); - " Government Structures (including the Provincial Roads Authority, municipal planning departments, etc) - " Potentially affected and neighbouring landowners on all proposed alternative routes; - " Traditional authorities; - " Industry and mining;

-All I&AP information (including contact details), together with dates and details of consultations and a record of all issues raised will be recorded within a comprehensive database of affected parties.
+All I&AP information (including contact details), together with dates and details of consultations and a record of all issues raised have been recorded within a comprehensive database of affected parties (refer to Appendix C).
 While I&APs have been encouraged to register their interest in the project from the start of the process, following the public announcements, the identification and registration of I&APs will be ongoing for the duration of the EIA process.
 The project database will, therefore, be updated on an on-going basis throughout the project process, and will act as a record of the communication and involvement process.